 You’ll probably want to fix the problem right then and there.
 Restrain yourself.
 This isn’t the time for fixing things.

-You’ll need to decide whether the client’s needs and your service are a good fit.
+You then decide whether the client’s needs and your service are a good fit.
 Two choices exist.
 Either you’re not a fit or you are.

-If the Client is not a Fit
+If the Client is Not a Fit

 If the Client is a Fit